 When driving through to the speaking pillar, I was welcomed by a voice and a face.
 What a shock!
 I was so used to verbally giving my response that this was not expected at all.

 A video had been positioned in front of the person serving me so I could actually see their face!
 What a super ingenious way to maintain that all-important human interaction; whilst speeding up the ordering process for both of us.

 Could this work for deaf customers if it were rolled out across the UK today?

-As voice recognition gets more powerful, it seems to me there could be massive opportunity for forward-thinking businesses to use this to better serve deaf customers.
+As voice recognition gets more powerful, it seems to me there could be a massive opportunity for forward-thinking businesses to use this to serve deaf customers better.

 Can you imagine a Bank or a Supermarket positioning a screen by the till or service point that produced live verbatim subtitling; so deaf customers could read what the member of staff was saying?
 This would mean a world where deaf customers don’t have to rely solely on hearing loops in often noisy environments.

-My key takeaway: Starbucks are looking at different ways to use technology for improving their customer experience.
+Starbucks is looking at different ways to use technology to improve its customer experience.
 What can you do to improve yours?